tasket/wyng-backup/README.md

 ### Introduction

-Wyng is able to deliver faster, more efficient incremental backups for logical volumes and disk images.
+Wyng is able to deliver faster incremental backups for logical volumes and disk images.
 It accesses volume *metadata* (instead of re-scanning data for each backup) to instantly find which *data* has changed since the last backup.
-Combined with a Time Machine style storage format, it can also prune older backups from the archive very quickly, meaning you only ever have to do a full backup once and can send incremental backups to the same archive indefinitely and frequently.
+Combined with the efficient maintenance functions of its archive format, it can also prune older backups from the archive very quickly.
+This means you only ever have to do a full backup once and can send quick incremental backups to the same archive indefinitely and frequently.

 Having nearly instantaneous access to volume changes and a nimble archival format enables backing up even terabyte-sized volumes multiple times per hour with little impact on system resources.

-Wyng sends data as *streams* whenever possible, which avoids writing temporary caches of data to disk.
+Wyng pushes data to archives in a stream-like fashion, which avoids writing temporary caches of data to disk.
 And Wyng's ingenious snapshot rotation avoids common _aging snapshot_ space consumption pitfalls.